 Using case studies from around the world, the course will take participants through the stages of developing, operating, and evaluating social actions in defence of their commons and common rights.
 Participants will have the opportunity to learn from unsuccessful actions as well as from those that achieved success.

 The course will be delivered through distance- learning approaches making use of video and audio materials, readings, on-line activities, and group discussion forums, enabling participants to learn from one another as well as from the tutors.

-Uniquely the course is being delivered through a partnership of academics from the University of Gloucestershire in the UK and Universidad Nacional Autónoma de México (UNAM) in Mexico, together with practitioners including Kate Ashbrook, an experienced campaigner for commons access rights and General Secretary of the Open Spaces Society, which is Britain’s oldest national conservation body.
-See principal teaching staff.
+The course is being delivered through a partnership of academics from the University of Gloucestershire and practitioners, including Kate Ashbrook, an experienced campaigner for commons access rights and General Secretary of the Open Spaces Society, Britain’s oldest national conservation body.

 Once participants have registered for this online course they will be able to access a Moodle site which will hold a range of materials (readings, video and audio pods, exercises) and provide discussion -forum space for online learning.
 This distance- learning course provides a structured approach that takes participants through the materials with regular on-line discussion support.

 There are no special IT requirements in order to be able to access the materials.

 Please Note: Students will obtain a certificate of completion but at this point there is no opportunity to take the module for academic credit.
 The Universities will be developing opportunities for gaining academic credit through additional work and assessment.